1974 COLD CASE MURDER OF LISA THOMAS IN ROCKLAND

 The Lorraine McGraw case had remained cold for fifty-one years,

-until Peter Vronsky identified it in January 2021, and with the help
+until Peter Vronsky identified it in January 2021.

 Vronsky and Weiss facilitated Cottingham's